openseattle/openseattle.github.io/_posts/2014-11-18-art-civics-code-roundup.md

 ![](https://discuss.codeforseattle.org/uploads/default/40/02f7117a57c50d71.JPG)

 Josh Peterson & team worked on various ways of analyzing and visualizing comments from the Frye Museum's _#SocialMedium_ exhibit.
-Here is one of the visualizations created by Eric Valpey: https://public.tableausoftware.com/profile/valpey#!/vizhome/FryeComments/FryeComments
+[Here is one of the visualizations created by Eric Valpey](https://public.tableausoftware.com/profile/valpey#!/vizhome/FryeComments/FryeComments).

 ## Ambient, physical visualization of crime